Radio Free Sarawak: Government probe

 The Sarawak Barisan Nasional had stated that they would like to see legal action taken against Radio Free Sarawak and the Home Ministry of Malaysia confirmed that an investigation was being made against the station as it was spreading "malicious lies and threatening unity and harmony among races".

 Online downtime

-The website of Radio Free Sarawak as well as their podcast from iTunes has been inaccessible since 9 April 2011 due to unknown reasons.
+The website of Radio Free Sarawak as well as their podcast from iTunes has been inaccessible since 9 April 2011 for unknown reasons.
 The inaccessibility of the website coincides with the campaigning period of the bitterly contested 2011 Sarawak elections and may be a distributed Denial of service attack.
-Nonetheless, the station continued their daily one-hour broadcast on shortwave from 1000 UTC - 1100 UTC.
-Radio Free Sarawak's sister site, Sarawak Report has also been subject to a massive cyber attack although effort is being made to get both the websites back into operation.
+Nonetheless, the station continued its daily one-hour broadcast on shortwave from 1000 UTC - 1100 UTC.
+Radio Free Sarawak's sister site, Sarawak Report has also been subject to a massive cyber attack although effort are being made to get both websites back into operation.
 The founder, Clare Rewcastle-Brown, has commented that the attacks are "a full admission by BN that our insights and investigations have been causing them major difficulties".